simonxciv/Bamboozled/Readme.md

 ### The basics

-To update a BambooHR user's details, use the command below:
+To update a BambooHR user's details, use the command below.
+If successful, the command returns TRUE.

 ```powershell
 Update-BambooHRUser -apiKey "xxxxxxxxxxxxxxxxxxxxxxxxxxxx" -subDomain "companyname" -id 300 -fields @{firstName="Simon";lastName="Buckley"}